Меню:

 }

-Google Mock could be used not only with Google C++ Testing framework, but also with other frameworks, so we need to add code to correctly use it with Boost.Test.
+Google Mock can be used not only with Google C++ Testing framework, but also with other frameworks, so we need to add code to correctly use it with Boost.Test.
 We'll use global fixture object to do this:

 struct InitGMock {